lwhorton/lwhorton.github.io/_posts/2023-03-03-the-pain-scale.md

 measurable.
 Most of my body aches for many days following the event, even at rest.
 Pain medication is almost a necessity to enable basic daily activities.
-The pain is quite distracting and makes it difficult to engage in even restful activites like reading or television.
-The mental burden starts to approach the level of physical discofort.
+The pain is quite distracting and makes it difficult to engage in even restful activities like reading or television.
+The mental burden starts to approach the level of physical discomfort.
 How long am I going to be stuck immobile on this couch?
 When will I be able to move comfortably again, if at all?

 8 - I herniate a disc.
 The pain is paralyzing in the moment, and barely subsides after the immediate injury.
 It requires a concerning amount of dangerous pain medication to take the edge off.
-Performing even the most mundane activites such as going to the bathroom, or laying down on the couch is extremely uncomfortable.
+Performing even the most mundane activities such as going to the bathroom, or laying down on the couch is extremely uncomfortable.
 Every movement requires thorough planning and execution, or the pain worsens.
 In addition to the physical pain, there is a substantial amount of mental torment.
-Nothing I do will make the pain go away and I cannot do anything without causing pain, so there is nothing to distract from the pain, so I cannot think of much else besides the pain, so I go around and around in a mental downspiral of pain.
+Nothing I do will make the pain go away and I cannot do anything without causing pain, so there is nothing to distract from the pain, so I cannot think of much else besides the pain, so I go around and around in a mental down spiral of pain.

 9 - I am actively dying.
 To be clear, I have never experienced this level of pain, but I imagine the following might fit the category: consider a compound